grassrootseconomics/docs.grassecon.org/docs/commons/template.md

 ## **Instruments**

+Instruments are agreements created and used by willing Members.
 The Instruments of an Economic Commons include:

 ### Certificate

 **Certificate (Unilateral Instrument)** - a data object that may be accepted by another Member in exchange for value at their complete discretion.
     The following are properties of Certificates:
     1. No Obligation: There is no obligation to accept a Certificate nor is there any obligation to redeem a Certificate by the Issuer.
     2. Attestation: Certificates represent collectible attestations to data such as Voucher usage or capacity to perform services.
 Vouchers as well as Members can be Certified by other Members, for various roles, services, accomplishments and so on.
 The certification is an attestation by a Member or Members for another Member or Instrument.
-Note that in the exampleof a Voucher Instrument some Immutable and Mutable data is stored or referenced to on a Certificate (denoted with a (*).
+Note that in the example of a Voucher Instrument some Immutable and Mutable data is stored or referenced to on a Certificate (denoted with a (*).
     3. Finality: Once published and registered on the Ledger certain Immutable Information cannot change while Mutable Information can be changed by a Certificate Contract Manager.
-    4. Certificate Contract Managment: The Certificate Contract (Smart contract) registered and publish on the Ledger has a Manager that can edit the Mutable Information in the Certificate Contract.
-The default Manager is the Member that published the contract and who may transfer Managment to any Account on the Ledger and also remove themselves as an Manager.
-Managment can be transferred to a Smart Contract that enables different forms of voting etc.
+    4. Certificate Contract Management: The Certificate Contract (Smart contract) registered and publish on the Ledger has a Manager that can edit the Mutable Information in the Certificate Contract.
+The default Manager is the Member that published the contract and who may transfer Management to any Account on the Ledger and also remove themselves as an Manager.
+Management can be transferred to a Smart Contract that enables different forms of voting etc.
     5. Revocation or Expiration: Attestation for a certificate can expire and or be revoked, and the history of attestation must be preserved on the Ledger.
     6. Finality: Once published and registered on the Ledger, the Immutable Properties of the Certificate cannot be changed.